A generalization of Schur-Weyl duality with applications in quantum estimation: General applications in Quantum Information

 So, in the case of $d=2$ according to corollary \ref{Thm-Meas-LG Equiv}, we can infer that for states in the symmetric and antisymmetric subspaces, every measurement with global symmetry with respect to $G$ (or equivalently with respect to $H_{2}$) can be simulated with one that has local symmetry with respect to $G$ (or equivalently with respect to $H_{2}$).

 The measurements that have local symmetry are those for which all the POVM elements are \emph{locally} diagonal in the eigenspaces of $N$, that is, in the basis $\{|0\rangle,|1\rangle \}$.
-All such measurements can be realized by a measurement of the basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$ followed by a classical post-processing of the outcome.
-Note that measurement in basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$ can be realized by measuring $N$ individually on each qubit.
+For a pair of qubits, all such measurements can be realized by a measurement of the basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$ followed by a classical post-processing of the outcome.
+Note that measurement in basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$ can be realized by measuring observable $N$ individually on each qubit.
 This is expected from proposition \ref{lem:com} because the algebra of commutants of the gauge group, is the algebra of diagonal matrices in the basis $\{|0\rangle,|1\rangle\}$ which is a commutative algebra.